dolanor-galaxy/network/README.md

 # Network

-The micro network is a globally distributed network for micro services.
+The micro network is a **open collaborative network for open source services**.

 ## Overview